FACT FOCUS

 economic and trade ties, and the two sides are

-and the EU are also expanding cooperation in the field
+are also expanding cooperation in the field of human

-on topics of mutual concern and interest, including
+topics of mutual concern and interest, including gender

 Taiwan and Japan continue to enjoy strong ties, as